Meta unveils cheaper VR headset, AI updates and shows off prototype for holographic AR glasses

 “Meta has transformed from just a social media company into an AI powerhouse.
 Zuckerberg’s move to celebrity voices is not just for fun — it’s a direct challenge to OpenAI, with an emphasis on real-world utility," Goldman said.

 “Meta is aggressively undercutting Apple’s Vision Pro to dominate the middle-tier AR/VR market,” Goldman said.
-Those VR googles, which came out earlier this year after much anticipation, cost $3,500.
+Those VR goggles, which came out earlier this year after much anticipation, cost $3,500.

 “They are kind of the perfect form factor for AI,” Zuckerberg said.
 The glasses, he added, let an AI assistant “see what you see, hear what you hear” and help you go about your day.